DorianTrn2/socialnetwork_backend/README.md

 Access to certain requests is limited by whether or not the user is logged in, their role or email address.
 Lambda users have the access to their own chats only, while admin users are able to go everywhere (even in private chats).
 Only admin can list users or all the chats.
 The user `bob` is admin and have the password `password`.
 The user `alice` is just an user and have the password `password`.

+A postman collection is available for testing requests using the attached url

+Some requests require the id of an object generated during database initialization, and will therefore need to be modified.

 ### Authentication

 ![get](https://img.shields.io/badge/GET-2adb59?style=for-the-badge&logo=test&logoColor=white)  `/auth/login`: get the login form (backend tests only)